 How do you know which aftermarket cartridges are reputable?

 Only a few name-brand brick and mortar companies, such as Staples, offer generic-equivalent inks in their name.
-None of the compatible brands sold by popular digital retailers like Amazon are directly tied to the Amazon brand, and therefore may fluctuate in quality.
-Knowing which brands are reliable and still affordable, as well as what your options are for third-party products, is key to getting the most out of your printer.
-Not all generic ink is equal, and some brands are admittedly downright awful.
+E-commerce retailers that specialize in aftermarket ink, like LD Products, are a great option if you’re shopping online.
+Knowing which brands are reliable and still affordable, as well as what your choices are for third-party products, is key to getting the most out of your printer.
+Not all generic ink is equal.
 However, good brands that take pride in their product offer an incredible deal to customers looking to save precious dollars and cents.